turnanehri/JavaScript3/Week2/MAKEME.md

 1. Please remove all redundant, commented-out code and console.log's from your files before pushing your homework as finished.
 There is no need for your mentors to review this stuff.
 2. Please make sure your code is well-formatted and follows the recommended naming conventions.

-## Step 4: Read before next lecture

-Go through the reading material in the [README.md](../Week3/README.md) to prepare for your next class.